JKirkLab/opentrons-learning/basics/tips.md

 contact_location = a1_location.move(Point(30, -70, -55))
 ```

 I can define a specific location within the robot, 50 mm above the bottom of the center of well A1 in our tilting reservoir.
 Then define a new location, custom_location which is offset 30 mm in the x direction, and -70 mm in the y direction.
-Afterwards, I can create new location to move downwards 55 mm.
+Afterwards, I can create a new location to move downwards 55 mm.

 ```python
 right_pipette.move_to(custom_location)